romantitov/MockQueryable/README.md

 First, [install NuGet](http://docs.nuget.org/docs/start-here/installing-nuget).

-If you use **Moq** - then, install [MockQueryable.Moq](https://www.nuget.org/packages/MockQueryable.Moq/) from the package manager console:
+If you are using **Moq** - then, install [MockQueryable.Moq](https://www.nuget.org/packages/MockQueryable.Moq/) from the package manager console:

 ```
 PM> Install-Package MockQueryable.Moq
 ```

-If you use **NSubstitute** - then, install [MockQueryable.NSubstitute](https://www.nuget.org/packages/MockQueryable.NSubstitute/) from the package manager console:
+If you are using **NSubstitute** - then, install [MockQueryable.NSubstitute](https://www.nuget.org/packages/MockQueryable.NSubstitute/) from the package manager console:

 ```
 PM> Install-Package MockQueryable.NSubstitute